dtcenter/METplus/docs/Contributors_Guide/github_workflow.rst

 |
 |         where <github-username> is your GitHub user account name
 |
+|
 | 5.
 Create a feature branch in the NCAR/METplus GitHub repository following this naming convention:
 |
 |        *feature_<Github Issue number>_<brief_description>*
 |
-|        So for example, for GitHub issue #777 that creates new wrapper xyz, the feature branch would be:
+|        So for example, for GitHub issue #777 that creates new wrapper xyz, the feature branch would be named:
 |             *feature_777_wrapper_xyz*
 |
 |        At the command line, create and checkout the feature branch:
 |            *git checkout -b feature_777_wrapper_xyz*
 |
-|        replacing *feature_777_wrapper_xyz* with your feature branch name.
+|        except replace *feature_777_wrapper_xyz* with your feature branch name.
 |
 |        Verify that you are working in the correct branch by entering:
 |            *git branch*